thaumos/system-api-roles/roles/timesync/README.md

 ```
 # Name of the NTP implementation that will be installed and configured
-# when one or more NTP servers are specified (default chrony)
+# when one or more NTP servers are specified (default ntp in RHEL < 6.8,
+# chrony otherwise)
 ntp_implementation: chrony

 # List of NTP servers